 - Energy/Cost savings: Rockets are the only current method to transport payloads into orbit or into interplanetary trajectories.
 If any space mission were to begin with a launch from the space elevator platform, the associated energy and cost savings would be immense, perhaps a factor of one hundred.

-- The economic benefit would open up space to mankind: This elegant avenue to the stars would unlock space in the way that the internet unlocked communication.
-Not only would this ease the placement of satellites and make trips like that to Mars more feasible, it would also one day allow individuals to take affordable space cruises (say, two decades after the first space elevator is constructed).
-Astronauts have reported that the philosophical effects of seeing our planet from afar are profound, resulting in a deeper appreciation for Earth.
+- Easy access: this elegant avenue to the solar system would unlock space in the way that the internet unlocked communication.
+Not only would this ease the placement of satellites and make trips like that to Mars more feasible, it would also one day allow individuals to take affordable space cruises (say, two decades after the first space elevator is constructed),

 - Cleaning up space: Some regions of space near Earth are cluttered with decommissioned satellites.
 This revolutionary system would actually allow for downwards travel of space junk.
 The "conveyer belt" property of having two space elevators working in parallel (one up and one down) offers a closed loop that rockets simply cannot.

 - Energy production: With vastly improved access to space, alternative energy production methods become realistic to consider.
 For example, solar power beaming satellites would become cost effective.
 Also, mining on the moon and other celestial bodies, which contain isotopes not available in abundance on Earth, could become a feasible option.

 - Positive international project: The scope of this project is so vast, that it would surely become an international one.
 A project of this magnitude could help to unite mankind, much in the way the International Space Station helps to strengthen the ties of its partnering nations.

 The Effect of Climber Transit on the Space Elevator Dynamics, Acta Astronautica, Vol. 64, pp. 538-553, 2008